'A staggering sum:' $1b spent on emergency housing

 "It's a staggering sum of money and I think New Zealanders will be shocked at the scale of the spending on emergency housing."

-Currently, there are roughly 8000 households living in emergency housing across New Zealand – including 4500 children – many in motels.
+Currently, there are roughly 4000 households living in emergency housing across New Zealand – many in motels.

 Bishop said this is no way for families to be housed.